-The Company's immediate holding company is Vedanta Limited.
-The intermediate holding company is Vedanta Resources Ltd, a company established in the United Kingdom.
-The ultimate holding company is Volcan Investments Limited, a company established in the Bahamas.
+The Company's immediate holding company is Vedanta Limited, a company incorporated in India.
+The Company's intermediate holding company is Vedanta Resources Limited a company incorporated in the United Kingdom.
+The ultimate controlling party of the Company is Volcan Investments Limited and its wholly owned subsidiary Volcan Investment Cyprus Limited, which is beneficially owned by the Anil Agarwal Discretionary Trust.
+Volcan Investments Limited is incorporated in the Bahamas and does not produce Consolidated financial statements.